A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 Do accept all offers of help and certainly don’t be afraid to ask for it – you’ve just had an operation and a baby after all.
 Help isn’t just good for you, it’s good for your baby too.
 Research says that mums who ‘look after themselves’ by asking for more help are more likely to breastfeed for longer (Tully and Ball, 2014).

 It’s important to find a breastfeeding position that’s comfortable for both you and your baby.
-This helps your baby to latch well and helps you to maintain the position for as long as your baby needs.
+This helps your baby to latch well and helps you to maintain the position for as long as your baby is feeding.

-Some mums like to cover their caesarean scar with a pillow or cushion to protect it, others prefer positions that keep their baby away from it.
+Some mums like to cover their caesarean scar to protect it, others prefer positions that keep their baby away from it.
 Some mums find the position of the cannula in their hand or arm from the caesarean can affect how easy it is to find a comfortable breastfeeding position.
-So it might be worth discussing this with midwives beforehand.
+So it might be worth discussing this with midwives or breastfeeding supporters.

-When your baby is breastfeeding, they should come to your breast chin first and nose to nipple, head not twisted, nipple towards the roof of their mouth and them very close to you.
+When your baby is breastfeeding, they should come to your breast chin first, nipple pointing up the nose, body in a straight line, nipple aimed towards the roof of their mouth and their body very close to you.
 Read our article How to help your baby attach and breastfeed for more information.

 Here are some positions you could try…